-Rent randonee, also called alpine touring, style gear from:
+You can rent or purchase randonee, also called alpine touring, style gear from:

 Mountain Outfitters

-112 S. Ridge St.

-Breckenridge, CO 80424
+112 S. Ridge St. Breckenridge, CO 80424 (970) 453-2201

-(970) 453-2201

 You will need skis with bindings, boots, climbing skins, and adjustable length ski poles.
 Call several weeks ahead of time to reserve the equipment.
 They will need your boot size.
-Tell them you are going to Shrine Mountain Inn and that our trip will mostly be touring with no steep downhill skiing.
-You will need to pick up the gear on Saturday, February 27 so that we can show you how to use it on Sunday, the day before we will hike to the hut.
+Tell them you are going to 10th Mountain Division Hut and that our trip will mostly be touring with no steep downhill skiing.
+You will need to pick up the gear two days before the hut trip so that we can practice with it the day before we will hike to the hut.
 I can go with you to pick up the rental gear.